danielgtaylor/python-betterproto/docs/index.rst

-Welcome to betterproto's documentation!
+Welcome to bananaproto's documentation!
 =======================================

-betterproto is a protobuf compiler and interpreter.
+bananaproto is a protobuf compiler and interpreter.
 It improves the experience of using Protobuf and gRPC in Python, by generating readable, understandable, and idiomatic Python code, using modern language features.